Joshveer/HALT/README.md

 # HALT: Hallucination Analysis with Logits & Traces

-Pipeline that analyzes tokenization uncertaintiy (input) and CoT disagreement (reasoning) to detect hallucinations in LLMs.
+Pipeline that analyzes tokenization uncertaintiy (input) and CoT disagreement (reasoning) to detect and mitigate hallucinations (output) in LLMs.

 ## Overview